 Bill Gates on innovation and big data’s role in improving the lives of poor people, here is a snippet –

 “We do need to gather more data about the poorest.
 Right now most big data stuff is in the rich world.
 But we have a long way to go to get for example digital money.
 Kenya’s a country where they’re doing most transactions digitally on a cell phones.
 And that’s spreading to other countries.
 And even India and Pakistan will be using that technology.
 That’s super helpful because then new ways will exist for a farmer to borrow money.
 But first you have to get the government to approve banking over cell phones, and make sure the technology has a super competitive low fee structure.
 Big data now is mostly about rich world consumer preferences.
 Over time, yes some medical things will be explored that way.
 But we’re dealing more with the basics in these countries.”

 To conclude –

-The vision behind Bill Gates on innovation it to unlock the risk capital that is required to “take the creative ideas out of the laboratory and build them into successful companies.
+The vision behind Bill Gates on innovation to unlock the risk capital that is required to “take the creative ideas out of the laboratory and build them into successful companies.